harvester/docs/docs/vm/live-migration.md

 :::note

 - Live migration is not allowed when the virtual machine is using a management network of bridge interface type.
+- Live migration is not allowed when the virtual machine has any volume of the `CD-ROM` type.
+Such volumes should be ejected before live migration.
+- Live migration is not allowed when the virtual machine has any volume of the `Container Disk` type.
+Such volumes should be removed before live migration.
 - To support live migration, three or more hosts in the Harvester cluster are required due to [a known issue](https://github.com/harvester/harvester/issues/798).

 :::